usnistgov/remi/data/index.md

 Here you can find open access data resources for applying machine learning.

 #### Combinatorial Library Data
-This is exhaustive data of material properties spanning a given composition space.
+These are materials properties datasets for composition spreads, where materials span a given composition space.
 These datasets are useful when benchmarking machine learning methods for materials discovery and optimization.
 A data description file is included in each folder.
 - [Fe-Co-Ni](https://github.com/usnistgov/remi/tree/nist-pages/data/Combinatorial%20Libraries/Fe-Co-Ni)